windmaomao/windmaomao.github.io/blog/protection-from-loss.md

 # Protection from big loss, sell yourself an insurance plan

-Published on November 11, 2017
+_Published on November 11, 2017 at LinkedIN_

-An insurance plan prevents you from getting burned to the ground when an unanticipated thing happens.
+> An insurance plan prevents you from getting burned to the ground when an unanticipated thing happens.

 Before I get into this topic, there's something I want to share with you first.
 Next time before you try to tell the truth, don't just go out telling everyone in the public.
 It doesn't work out like that.
 Since the human nature is that nobody likes to hear the truth.
 Especially they don't want to hear it from you.

 If you really have an idea that you believe in, I suggest you do it quietly.
 You can experiment with the idea as much as you want.
 If you really believe in yourselves, you have to take the risk.
 The risk is that you might be wrong about your idea and everyone else is still right about it.
 Confronting with the people directly about it is only going to increase your risk to a much higher level.
 It doesn't do good to anyone.

 ## Risk Up

 There's a couple of ways to risk yourself at the birth of an idea, mostly it has something to do with putting yourself on the frontline naked.
 I know it doesn't translate well into the reality.
 Under multiple contexts, being at the frontline naked can mean different things.
 With some common sense and personal experience, it shouldn't be too difficult to imagine some worst scenarios.

 For these worst scenarios, you can just tell yourself not to do.
 Not only you know that you can't afford to make these mistakes, but also they are basically suicide missions.
 You are only looking for lessons to learn or tuition to pay if you insist being on the frontline naked.